-Interests in shares:

-Interests in options:

-Information on directors Name: Dr. Graham Kelly Title: Chief Executive Officer and Executive Chairman Experience and Graham graduated with degrees in Science (1968) and Veterinary Science (1969) from The University of expertise: Sydney.
+Information on directors

+Name: Title: Experience and expertise: Dr. Graham Kelly

+Chief Executive Officer and Executive Chairman

+Graham graduated with degrees in Science (1968) and Veterinary Science (1969) from The University of Sydney.
 After graduation he joined the newly-formed Department of Transplant Surgery in the Faculty of Medicine at The University of Sydney, gaining a Doctor of Philosophy in 1972.
 The subject of his PhD thesis was the manufacture and use of a novel drug for the treatment of tissue rejection in kidney transplant recipients, with that drug subsequently being commercialised and used globally in kidney transplantation.
 Graham was appointed Senior Research Fellow in Experimental Surgery at The University of Sydney, contributing through research in the areas of organ recovery for transplantation and liver transplant surgery.
 The increased susceptibility of organ transplant recipients to malignant cancer eventually led Graham to focus on the causes of that phenomenon, and in turn, to the broader issue of the link between diet and the incidences of certain cancers.
 The latter area of research led to a research interest in dietary isoflavones and their role in human health.

 Graham developed a theory that dietary isoflavones were metabolised within the body into novel chemicals that possessed important hormone-like functions, and as such made important contributions to human health.
 That theory provided the basis for Graham leaving academia and founding the company, Norvet Ltd, which listed on the ASX in 1994.
 That company subsequently changed its name to Novogen Ltd and listed in the US on NASDAQ (1998).
 Graham was variously CEO, Executive Chairman and an Executive Director of Novogen, 1994-2006.
-He also was Executive Chairman of Marshall Edwards Inc (MEI) which listed on London's AIM exchange (2001) and NASDAO (2003).
+He also was Executive Chairman of Marshall Edwards Inc (MEI) which listed on London's AIM exchange (2001) and NASDAQ (2003).
 MEI subsequently became MEI Pharma Inc. Graham resigned from his executive and Board positions at Novogen and MEI in 2006.

 In 2011, Graham joined private biotechnology company, Triaxial Pharmaceuticals Pty Ltd, as Executive Chairman.
 Concerned at the direction being taken by the Novogen Board in having stripped all assets from the Company and leaving it without a business, Graham engineered a reverse takeover of Novogen Ltd by Triaxial in December 2012 and set about rebuilding the Company.
-He remained as CEO and Executive Chairman of Novogen until June 2015 and was responsible for in-licensing that Company's antitropomyosin drug technology, for establishing a joint venture company with Yale University, and for establishing a solid financial base.
+He remained as CEO and Executive Chairman of Novogen until June 2015 and was responsible for in-licensing that Company's anti-tropomyosin drug technology, for establishing a joint venture company with Yale University, and for establishing a solid financial base.

 In early-2012, Graham addressed the matter of the transport of isoflavones in the blood of humans, conducting formulation studies in a private capacity that led shortly thereafter to the concept behind NOX66.
 After leaving Novogen in 2015, Graham established private biotechnology company Noxopharm Limited in order to commercialise NOX66.
 Noxopharm became a public company in August 2016.
 In 2017, Graham also founded the Delaware registered Nyrada Inc. to house the non-oncology discoveries from Noxopharm.
 Noxopharm is currently the largest shareholder in Nyrada Inc. which listed on the Australian Securities Exchange in January 2020.

+00110019 202

-Other current Nyrada Inc (ASX:NYR). directorships: Former directorships N/A (last 3 years):
+Other current directorships: N/A

+Former directorships (last 3 years): N/A

+Interests in shares: 36,992,294

+Interests in options: 13,895,513